MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

     The VEE Port C code can be modified and relinked without requiring to rebuild the ``.fo`` file anymore.

   - On different Kernel Applications provided some conditions are met.
-    Basically, A ``.fo`` built on Kernel 1 can be installed on Kernel 2 if the exposed Kernel APIs are left unchanged.
+    Basically, a ``.fo`` built on Kernel 1 can be installed on Kernel 2 if the exposed Kernel APIs are left unchanged.
     See :ref:`feature_portability_control` for more details.

 If you plan to migrate a VEE Port from Architecture ``7.x`` to Architecture ``8.x``, consider the :ref:`architecture7_migration` chapter.